King & Shaxson Asset Management - Ethical MPS (multiple)

 Oppressive regimes (not free or democratic) exclusion policy

-Find funds with policies that exclude companies or other assets where regimes are not democratic, or where people may be oppressed.
+Has policies that exclude companies or other assets which operate in, or are owned by regimes which are not democratic, or where people may be oppressed.
 May use eg. Freedom House research.
 Strategies vary.
-See fund literature for further information.
 Meeting Peoples' Basic Needs

 Demographic / ageing population theme